HackDagos/writeups/HackPackCTF 2023/web/WolfHowl.md

 ![site](img/WolfHowl_list_tables2.png)

-at this point we have all the necessary information let's list the users
+Now we have all the necessary information; let's list the users

 `"UNION SELECT email,password,Title,4 FROM employee -- "`